Animals in Cyprus

 Dog Kennels & Catteries

-If you are going on holiday and wish to leave your dog in kennels for the duration it will cost you between about £7 to £10 a day depending on the size of your friend.
-There are a growing number of kennels in Cyprus, especially now that we have an opening up for foreigners on the business front.
-A good thing for dogs we hope.
+If you are going on holiday and wish to leave your dog in kennels for the duration it will cost you between about 12 to 20 Euros a day depending on the size of your friend.
+There are a growing number of kennels in Cyprus, especially now that we have opened up for foreigners on the business front.
+A good thing for dogs in particular and animals in general we hope.

 Contact us here